wp-plugins/wp-custom-widget-area/README.txt

 	1. create a custom widget area.
 	2. copy the code form "get code" Link
-	3. paste into wordpress thme where you want to display it
+	3. paste into wordpress theme where you want to display it

 == Screenshots ==